Disentanglement with Factor Quantized Variational Autoencoders: Experiments

 \subsection{Experimental Settings}

 We conduct our experiments on three datasets: Shapes3D \cite{burgess20183d}, Isaac3D \cite{nie2019high}, and MPI3D \cite{gondal2019transfer}.
 Each dataset corresponds to simple, medium, hard complexity, respectively.
+In our experiments, MPI3D refers to the MPI3D-Complex variant, which contains images captured from a real robotic arm and physical objects under varying backgrounds and lighting conditions, making it representative of real-world scenarios.
 Further details about the datasets are given in Appendix~\ref{sec:datasets}.

-We choose recent and state-of-the-art disentanglement models to compare our model: $\beta$-VAE \cite{higgins2017beta}, FactorVAE \cite{kim2018disentangling}, BioAE \cite{whittington2023disentanglement}, and QLAE \cite{hsu2023disentanglement}.
+We choose fundamental, recent, and state-of-the-art disentanglement models to compare our model: $\beta$-VAE \cite{higgins2017beta}, FactorVAE \cite{kim2018disentangling}, BioAE \cite{whittington2023disentanglement}, $\alpha$-TCVAE \cite{meo2024alpha}, and QLAE \cite{hsu2023disentanglement}.
 We also evaluate autoencoder (AE), QVAE which is the scalar quantizing version of VQVAE \cite{oord2017neural} instead of vector quantization, and dVAE \cite{ramesh2021zeroshot}.
 We use the same network architecture across all baseline models to ensure a fair comparison.
 While this may result in minor deviations from the original findings reported in the literature, these differences are not significant enough to impact the overall conclusions.
-Further details like the network architecture and hyperparameter selection for each model are given in Appendix~\ref{sec:model_description}.
+Further details, such as hyperparameter selection and ablations, are provided in Appendix~\ref{sec:hyperparameters}, and the network architecture is described in Appendix~\ref{sec:model_description}.